top of page

 CRISPR Based DNA/RNA Detection

-SHERLOCK is a CRISPR based technology utilizing the Cas 13 enzyme for genetic species detection.
-We use it to detect both endangered and invasive species.
-And yes, at times this technology does require the investigative skillset of the famous literary detective.
+SHERLOCK is a CRISPR based technology using the Cas 13a enzyme for genetic species detection.
+We use it to detect eDNA or eRNA of both endangered and invasive species as well as distinguish between morphologically similar species or populations.

 Captive Breeding

 Captive breeding programs are crucial to ensure the existence of endangered species.
-See how our lab uses genetic techniques to monitor endangered fish.
+See how our lab uses genetic techniques to support captive breeding of endangered fishes.

 UC Davis Meyer Hall, Davis, CA